-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-To Be Held on Thursday, May 14, 2009
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held on Thursday, May 27, 2010

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Harvard Bioscience, Inc. will be held on Thursday, May 14, 2009, at 11:00 a.m.
-Boston time, at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109 (the "Annual Meeting"), for the purpose of considering and voting upon:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Harvard Bioscience, Inc. (the "Company") will be held on Thursday, May 27, 2010, at 11:00 a.m.
+Boston time at the offices of Goodwin Procter LLP, Exchange Place, 53 State Street, Boston, Massachusetts 02109 (the "Annual Meeting") for the following purposes:

-- 1. The election of three Class III Directors, nominated by the Board of Directors, for three-year terms, such terms to continue until the annual meeting of stockholders in 2012 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; and - 2.
+- 1. The election of two Class I Directors, nominated by the Board of Directors, for three-year terms, such terms to continue until the annual meeting of stockholders in 2013 and until such Directors' successors are duly elected and qualified or until their earlier resignation or removal; - 2.
+The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2010; and - 3.
 Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Proposal 1 above relates solely to the election of three Class III Directors, nominated by the Board of Directors and does not include any other matters relating to the election of Directors, including without limitation, the election of Directors nominated by any stockholder of the Corporation.
+Proposal 1 above relates solely to the election of two Class I Directors, nominated by the Board of Directors, and does not include any other matters relating to the election of Directors, including without limitation, the election of Directors nominated by any stockholder of the Company.

-The Board of Directors has fixed the close of business on March 31, 2009 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 31, 2010 as the record date for determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
 Only holders of Common Stock of record at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.